joisig/joisig.com/_posts/2017-09-26-pitching-startup-lessons-learned.md

 For a different crowd, try different CTAs.
 For example, if you're in front of a large audience at a startup conference during a pitch competition, and your startup is all about a mobile game, you could end with this call to action:

-  1. &#8220;Alright everybody, can I ask you for a favor?
-Take your smartphone out of your pocket.&#8221; (wait for most people to do it)
+  1. "Alright everybody, can I ask you for a favor?
+Take your smartphone out of your pocket." (wait for most people to do it)
-  2. &#8220;Now that it's out of your pocket, you're just three clicks away from installing NameOfMyGame.
-It's available on the App Store and Google Play, why not install it now?&#8221;
+  2. "Now that it's out of your pocket, you're just three clicks away from installing NameOfMyGame.
+It's available on the App Store and Google Play, why not install it now?"

 ## My presentation